Top of the page

 Therapeutic touch is thought to promote healing through restoring harmony to a person's energy fields.
 Therapeutic touch is used in many settings, including hospice palliative care.

-When beginning a session, the practitioner first takes time to get centred, calming his or her own mind, then accessing a sense of compassion to become fully present with the patient.
-During the treatment, the practitioner may place his or her hands lightly on the patient's body or slightly above it.
-As the practitioner seeks to bring the patient's energy fields into balance, he or she often makes sweeping hand motions above the patient's body.
+When beginning a session, the practitioner first takes time to get centred, calming their own mind, then accessing a sense of compassion to become fully present with the patient.
+During the treatment, the practitioner may place their hands lightly on the patient's body or slightly above it.
+As the practitioner seeks to bring the patient's energy fields into balance, repeated hand motions may be swept above the patient's body.

 Some people use therapeutic touch to reduce pain, ease tense muscles, speed healing, and improve sleep.
 It is sometimes used to help people who have pain or discomfort from cancer or other diseases.
 The technique does not treat cancer or any other disease.